Updated November 3, 2020 . AmFam Team

-Expenses outside of housing.
 Housing takes up a big chunk of your income, but most of us have other bills, too.
 This is where you get some flexibility to personalize your rent budget.
-If you don’t have school loans or a car payment, you can afford to spend more on your housing, if you want.
+If you don’t have school loans or a car payment, you can afford to spend more on your rent, if you want.
 But if you’re wading through debt, you may want to spend a little less on housing now so you can pay down debt and comfortably afford something nicer down the road.

-Now that you’ve determined how much rent you can afford, it’s time to start apartment shopping!
-Enjoy the experience and don’t forget to connect with your American Family Insurance agent to set up your renter’s insurance policy.
-The cost of renter’s insurance is more affordable than you think and totally worth the peace of mind.
+Once you’ve determined how much rent you can afford, it’s time to start apartment shopping!
+Enjoy the experience and don’t forget to connect with your American Family Insurance agent (Opens in a new tab) to set up your renter’s insurance policy.
+The cost of renters insurance is more affordable than you think and totally worth the peace of mind.